The Mermaid, a Ring and a Wish for Love ~ Fairy Tales for Kids

 "I fixed the raft.
-I'd just as soon leave as I came, if that's alright with you."
+I'd just as soon leave as I came, if that's all right with you."

 She walked over to the chart, took it off the wall, laid it before him and marked off the last day.

-"Tomorrow," she said, "you will claim your own true love."
+"Tomorrow," she said, "you will claim your true love."

 And she left.

-Only it wasn't to the village he was born where he set his sail.
+Only it wasn't to the village where he was born that he set his sail.
 It was to the land of the girl who had stayed with him at the island.
-You can imagine how surprised she was, to see him enter her father's garden.
+You can imagine how surprised she was, to see him enter her father's garden!

 “Well, here I am,” he said.